 Isan is famous for farming in Thailand and tends to be a common place for foreigners to relocate to.
 Most expats have Thai partners from this region of Thailand.

 Other notable areas that deserve a shoutout are Hua Hin and Cha-am and Koh Samui which both have flourishing expat communities.

 Wherever you travel in Thailand it’s not too uncommon to see foreigners so you need to travel around a bit to see where you most want to be.
 My one piece of advice is to consider if an area is going to be good for living in, not just vacationing.
 I’ve been to a number of beautiful places, especially the islands.
 Although amazing, they would drive me crazy if I had to live there all year round.

 Moving To Thailand

 These days you can get international flights into several key cities in Thailand including Bangkok, Chiang Mai, and Phuket.
+The easiest way to find the cheapest flight is to book through a comparison site such as Expedia.
 Once inside the country it’s easy to get anywhere with a direct flight.